The Ultimate 7 Days Jordan Road Trip Itinerary

 80 KM - 1H45

-On this day, there is little driving, which gives you plenty of time to enjoy a beautiful hike in the Dana Biosphere or in the Wadi Ghuweir canyon.
-Before you drive from the hotel to one of these hikes, you can make a short stop in the village of Dana, like we did.
+On this day, we didn’t have to drive a lot, so we had plenty of time to enjoy a beautiful hike in the Wadi Ghuweir Canyon or Dana Biosphere Reserve.
+Our preference was for the Wadi Ghuweir and we have not regretted it for a moment.
+Before we drove from our hotel to one of these hikes, you made a short stop in the village of Dana.

-After exploring the beautiful Wadi Ghuweir canyon or the Dana Biosphere, you drive further to your hotel.
-It is located near the entrance to Petra, which is scheduled for the next day.
-We couldn’t have wished for a better location to spend the night for our visit to Petra.
+After exploring the beautiful Wadi Ghuweir Canyon, we drove further to our hotel.
+It was located near the entrance to Petra, which was scheduled for the next day.
+We couldn’t have wished for a better location to spend the night for our visit to Petra, so thank you Jordan Nomads!

 Wadi Ghuweir

-We have chosen to hike the Dana Canyon or Wadi Ghuweir trail.
+We chose to hike the Wadi Ghuweir trail.
 And what a beautiful hike this was.

-Wadi Ghuweir is a hidden gem nestled in the heart of Jordan’s breathtaking landscapes.
-This stunning canyon is a nature lover’s paradise, with its towering cliffs, lush vegetation, and hanging gardens with palm trees.
-As we hiked through the Wadi, following the water, we were accompanied by small cascading waterfalls, natural rock formations, and a serene sense of tranquility.
+Wadi Ghuweir is truly a hidden gem in the heart of Jordan’s breathtaking landscapes.
+It is a stunning canyon with towering cliffs, lush vegetation, and hanging gardens with palm trees.
+As we hiked through the Wadi, following the water, we were accompanied by small cascading waterfalls, impressive rock formations, and a serene tranquil atmosphere.
 Behind every corner, we were blown away over and over again by the beauty of this very unique canyon.
-It is a true haven for hikers, photographers, and adventure enthusiasts.
 Therefore, we definitely recommend you to do this hike.
-For us, this was really one of the highlights of this trip.
+For us, this was really one of the highlights of this Jordan itinerary.

 The total length of the canyon is 14 km, but we did only the first 7 km from the start of the hike, because it is said to be the most beautiful part of the canyon.
 You can then just return and walk back to your car.
 Even if you walk back along the same route, it looks very different on the way back.